hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

 ---

 ## What are ultralight sleeping pads?
 Some brands offer ultralight sleeping pads.
 Their size is probably optimized or they use lighter materials.
-My favourite ultralight 4-season sleeping pad is the [Therm-A-Rest NeoAir XTherm][33].
+My favourite ultralight 4-season sleeping pad is the <a href="http://amzn.to/2ePxCMY" rel="nofollow">Therm-A-Rest NeoAir XTherm</a>.

 ---